 Standards Applicable to All Zones Placement Shall not create a hazard for pedestrian or vehicular traffic.
 Shall not be placed on a sidewalk or pedestrian pathway.
-Height and width Refer to Table-22.28.060.B 3-8 for height and width standards for individual temporary signs.
+Height and width Refer to Table 3-8 for height and width standards for individual temporary signs.
 Prohibited elements Any form of illumination, including flashing, blinking, or rotating lights.
 Animation.
 Reflective materials.
-Attachments, including, but not limited to, any balloons, ribbons, loudspeakers, etc. Design and construction Must be professionally crafted and of sufficient weight and durability to withstand wind gusts, storms, etc. Permitting Refer to Section 22.60.060.BA (Temporary Sign Permit ProceduresRequirements).
-Commercial, Industrial, and Other Non-R esidential Zones Period of use Refer to Section 22.60.060.CB (Duration of Temporary Sign Permit).
+Attachments, including, but not limited to, any balloons, ribbons, loudspeakers, etc. Design and construction Must be professionally crafted and of sufficient weight and durability to withstand wind gusts, storms, etc. Permitting Refer to Section 22.60.060.A (Temporary Sign Permit Procedures).
+Commercial, Industrial, and Other Non-R Residential Zones Period of use Refer to Section 22.60.060.B (Duration of Temporary Sign Permit).
 Area of all temporary signs at any one time Max.
 24 sq. ft. per business; excludes the area of temporary window signs and wall banner signs.
 Number of Signs Unlimited except that the total sign area of all temporary signs not exceed 24 sq. ft. per business.
 All Residential Zones Period of use No limitation.
-Area of all temporary signs at any one time Number of Signs Max.
+Area of all temporary signs at any one time Max.
 16 sq. ft. per lot.
-Unlimited except that the total sign area of all temporary signs shall not exceed 16 sq. ft.
+Number of Signs Unlimited except that the total sign area of all temporary signs shall not exceed 16 sq. ft.